 Looking back we are glad that we did this.
 For one, trains are apparently often late (even more so than what we’re used in Belgium).
 In one situation we met somebody whose train was 6 hours late…

 Moreover, the scams that seem to be common practice in all stations, are scandalous.
 We met several people that had been ripped off, sometimes for several hundred euros.
 Scammers seem to be very inventive and professional at the same time.
 Scams often involve fake train ticket offices where they take you to buy a new ticket as your train is supposedly canceled.
 Another story we heard was somebody who was taken to a fake police station where she was shown images of riots in the street in front of her hotel.
 She needed to book and pay for another hotel.
-Both people lost a lot of money at that time and the stories turned out to be untrue in the end.
+Both people lost a lot of money at that time and the stories they were told turned out to be untrue in the end.

 Everybody said that in hindsight it was so obvious that they were being told lies but at that time they were a little numb after a bad night sleep.